 I went to Christine for a colour analysis five days ago and I’m still sorting out the results.
 It was surprising and eye opening.
 Christine was so kind and generous as she guided me through the process.
 Seeing my face respond to the drapes was amazing, the results were literally right in front of me.
 Now, I’m finding that there is a real emotional impact which I hadn’t expected at all.
 I have a strong feeling that the PCA is going to prompt some big changes in the way I think about myself – scary but kind of exciting.
 I’m going to take it slowly, sort out my thoughts – and my clothes – before I start shopping.
 I’ll update this note further into the process.
 Laura, Ontario.

 Coming to see you for a Personal Colour Analysis was the culmination of several years of study and learning about systems of color and personality typing.
-I seem to be one of those people who don’t fit obviously into any category, and I have tried several different systems and spent way too much money on clothes, accessories and makeup for at least three different types.
+I seem to be one of those people who does not fit obviously into any category, and I have tried several different systems and spent way too much money on clothes, accessories and makeup for at least three different types.
 So it was both a pleasure and a relief to go through the logical, detailed and exhaustive draping process with you and to find out that I am a Soft Summer, that common but also most elusive of all colour types!

 I loved the entire process, the careful, step-by-step comparisons, eliminations, and more comparisons.
 Is this better or worse than this?
-Does this do something for me that the other doesn’t do?
-Even my husband, so sceptical about the whole thing, was convinced – and THAT will save me no end of discussion and dissent down the road, so a special thank you for welcoming him into the session!
+Does this do something for me that the other does not do?
+Even my husband, so sceptical about the whole thing, was convinced and THAT will save me no end of discussion and dissent down the road, so a special thank you for welcoming him into the session!

 It has also been incredibly affirming for me to discover that my temperament, my essential nature, is reflected back by the colours that look best on me.
-I feel that I can relax and be who I am without having to try to be more dramatic, or more romantic, or more down-to-earth or anything other than what I am: a combination of Summer’s soft, flowing appropriateness and Autumn’s determination and straight-forward delivery.
+I feel that I can relax and be who I am without having to try to be more dramatic, or more romantic, or more down-to-earth or anything other than what I am: a combination of Summer’s soft, flowing appropriateness and Autumn determination and straight-forward delivery.
 Somehow, by showing me my colours, you have shown me who I am at a deep level.
 And given me the information I need to show that self to the world.
 That is indeed life-changing.

-Since returning home I’ve streamlined my closet and my makeup drawer – and found in the process that quite a lot of what I already had was perfect or close to my Soft Summer palette.
+Since returning home I have streamlined my closet and my makeup drawer and found in the process that quite a lot of what I already had was perfect or close to my Soft Summer palette.
 I felt confident and comfortable getting rid of the rest.
 Of course, I am now excited about building a wardrobe around my very best colours, so with my colour fan always at hand, I am venturing out into new territory.
 Your Money Well Spent updates are extremely useful also, reminding me of the range of colours and styles that are out there for us Soft Summers.

 Thank you, Christine, for helping me make sense of myself, train my eye and lay the foundation for a personal style.
 I wish everyone could have a session with you.
 Barbara, Chelsea, Quebec.